cnnarayanchavan/Module_3-JS/README.md

 this is lexically bound.
 It’s set to the this value from the scope where the arrow function was defined, not where it was called.

+##  Defining an Object with Symbol as a Key

+e.g:
+const Alian = {
+    [mySym] : 'Narayana',
+    name: 'altos',
+    age: 1900,
+}

+[mySym]: 'Narayana': This uses computed property names to set a property on the Alian object.
+The key for this property is the mySym symbol.
+This is an example of using a symbol as a property key.